German question: Austro-Prussian War and Franco-Prussian War

 At the same time, Bismarck established the North German Confederation, seeking to prevent the Austrian and Bavarian Catholics in the south from being a predominant force in a mainly Protestant Prussian Germany.
 He successfully used the Franco-Prussian War to convince the other German states, including the Kingdom of Bavaria, to stand with Prussia against the Second French Empire; Austria-Hungary did not participate in the war.
 After Prussia's speedy victory, the debate was settled in favor of the Kleindeutsche Lösung in 1871.
 Bismarck used the prestige gained from the victory to maintain the alliance with Bavaria and proclaimed the German Empire.
 Protestant Prussia became the dominant power of the new state, and Austria-Hungary was excluded, remaining a separate polity.
-The Little German solution prevailed.
+The Lesser German solution prevailed.